antpass79/oauth-sample/README.md

 # oauth-sample

-The repository provides two authentication servers (.NET Frameowork 4.6.2 and .NET 6) and one resource server (.NET Framework 4.6.2)
+The repository provides two authentication servers (.NET Framework 4.6.2 and .NET 6) and one resource server (.NET Framework 4.6.2)

 ## Projects